-Do you have one of the 10 best credit cards of 2021?
+Do you have one of the 10 best credit cards of March 2021? - CNN Underscored

 What we like about the Blue Business Plus: For small businesses looking for a business credit card comparable to the personal Citi Double Cash, our benchmark card, the Blue Business Plus is worthy of consideration.

 The Blue Business Plus earns 2 Membership Rewards points for every dollar spent on all purchases, up to $50,000 each calendar year.
-And if you’re already thinking about future travel in 2021, the points can be redeemed directly for travel at a rate of up to 1 cent per point, or transferred to any of Amex’s 21 airline and hotel partners for potentially even more value.
+And if you’re already thinking about travel this year, the points can be redeemed directly for travel at a rate of up to 1 cent per point, or transferred to any of Amex’s 21 airline and hotel partners for potentially even more value.

 Your business can also take advantage of the card’s 0% introductory interest rate on purchases for the first 12 months you have the card — just make sure it’s paid off by the end of that time, or you’ll find yourself facing an ongoing interest rate of 13.24%-19.24%, depending on your creditworthiness.
 Overall, it’s a pretty sweet package for small businesses, and all for no annual fee.

-Related: CNN Underscored’s complete review of the American Express Blue Business Plus.
+Related: CNN Underscored’s review of the American Express Blue Business Plus.

 What could be better: Membership Rewards points earned with the Blue Business Plus can be converted to cash back, but at a poor rate of 0.6 cents per point, so small businesses focused on earning cash back instead of travel rewards should instead choose the American Express® Blue Business Cash Card, which has all the same features as the Blue Business Plus but earns cash back instead of points.